Common mugwort was known as the Mater Herbarum, or Mother of Herbs, with a formidable reputation as a magical plant for women.

 Root - Autumn

-Although the whole aerial part of the plant is medicinal, the leaves hold the most medicine and are harvested just before the plant flowers as this is when the medicine will be the strongest in the leaves.
+Although the whole aerial part of the plant is medicinal, the leaves hold the most medicine and are harvested just before the plant flowers.
+Once she flowers, a lot of the medicine moves into the flower and out of the leaves.

 Energetically, mugwort is warming, drying, and both a relaxant and stimulant.

-Perhaps best well known for its affinity to women, mugwort is an emmenagogue.
-She can help stimulate and encourage healthy blood flow in menstrual cycles, aid in labour by helping bring on contractions and can act an an abortant if taken in early stages of pregnancy.
-In fact midwives used to carry a sprig of mugwort in their bags or pockets while tending to a birth for good luck.
+Best known for her affinity to women, mugwort is a powerful emmenagogue.
+She can help stimulate and encourage healthy blood flow in menstrual cycles, and is often used to bring on a bleed that may be slightly late.
+She's also a wonderful aid in labour as she helps bring on and increase contractions, aiding in the ease and gentle speed of birth.
+Ancient midwives used to carry a sprig of mugwort in their bags or pockets while tending to a birth for good luck.

 Taken as a tea she is also known to be mildly psychoactive, encouraging lucid dreaming and the activation of the third eye.

-Some call this plant ‘the old woman, mother herb or witches herb’ and consider it to be a manifestation of feminine ancestral wisdom.
-It is also used to facilitate communication with ancestors and the spirit world - drink it as a tea or tonic at bedtime or placed bundles of the herb under pillows to induce lucid dreams.
+Mugwort is often called ‘the old woman, mother herb or witches herb’ and many consider it to be a manifestation of feminine ancestral wisdom.
+It is also used to facilitate communication with ancestors and the spirit world, being especially potent for calling on female ancestors.